AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/wf-notifications.md

 * Failed to be restored: When the Workfront administrator attempts to restore an object from the Recycle Bin, and the restore fails, an email is sent to the Workfront administrator.

   <!--
-  Global POP email configuration problem detected: This email is generated as a result of Workfront having trouble connecting to a POP account which is configured to allow users to reply to email notifications.
-For more information about how you can allow users to reply to Workfront email notifications, see .
-If Workfront connects to the POP account and it finds 10 emails in the POP account that are not related to comments in Workfront, it stops processing the rest of the emails and sends a notification to the Workfront administrator.
-For more information about the message sent when Workfront cannot process emails from the POP account, see the section in .
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Global POP email configuration problem detected: This email is generated as a result of Workfront having trouble connecting to a POP account which is configured to allow users to reply to email notifications.
+For more information about how you can allow users to reply to Workfront email notifications, see .<br>If Workfront connects to the&nbsp;POP account and it finds 10 emails in the POP account that are not&nbsp;related to comments in Workfront, it stops&nbsp;processing the rest of the emails and sends a notification to the Workfront administrator.<br>For more information about the message sent when Workfront cannot process emails from the POP account, see the section in .</li>
   -->

 The following emails can only be configured at the user profile level.
 They cannot be enabled or disabled&nbsp;at the system level: